 Dental Implants vs Dental Bridges

-Dental implants are a better alternative to bridges since they do not require any adjustments to the healthy teeth that are adjacent to the missing tooth.
+Dental implants are a better alternative to bridges (also known as partial dentures) since they do not require any adjustments to the healthy teeth that are adjacent to the missing tooth.
 As discussed in the bridge section in order to place a bridge the adjacent teeth will be reduced in size in order for the bridge to be placed.
 Implants are better alternatives to partial dentures since they are fixed and not removable.

-Implants can be placed immediately following an extraction or later when the extraction site is completely healed.
-Every case is different and your dentist will determine which route will be best for you.
+Dental implants can be placed immediately following an extraction or later when the extraction site is completely healed.
+Every case is different and your implant dentist will determine which route will be best for you.
 Usually an extraction site takes 2-3 months to completely heal.

-In some cases the implant can be placed immediately after the tooth extraction but it is not advisable to place a crown immediately on the implant.
-A temporary restoration may be placed in the esthetic zone (front teeth) but will not be functional in order to reduce stress on the implant and prevent implant failure.
+In some cases the dental implant can be placed immediately after the tooth extraction but it is not advisable to place a permanent crown immediately on the implant.
+A temporary restoration may be placed in the aesthetic zone (front teeth) but will not be functional in order to reduce stress on the implant and prevent implant failure.

 The teeth will be extracted and the implants will be placed immediately.
 This part is usually done by an oral surgeon or a periodontist.
 Once the implants are placed a temporary fixed denture will be screwed over the implants.